RobertDober/lab42_ihash/demo/050-constraints.md

 ```

-In order to implement an early failure policy to raise exceptions yourself.
+In order to implement an early failure policy you need to raise exceptions yourself.

 ```ruby
     ArgumentError.assert.raised? do
       ihash =